Dreaming381/Latios-Framework-Documentation/Psyshock Physics/Getting Started - Part 3.md

 `CollisionLayer`, FindPairs allows you to search the AABB of each element in the `CollisionLayer` against all the other elements in the `CollisionLayer` in a highly-optimized parallel operation.
-Each time FindPairs finds two elements whose AABBs overlap, it must give the results back to you.
+Each time FindPairs finds two elements whose AABBs overlap, it gives the results back to you on-the-spot.

 Similar to how an `IJobEntity` reports each filtered entity via the `Execute()` method, FindPairs reports each found pair via an `Execute()` method in your own